sunriseos/SunriseOS/rust/CONTRIBUTING.md

 **If you believe reporting your bug publicly represents a security risk to Rust users, please follow our [instructions for reporting security vulnerabilities](https://www.rust-lang.org/policies/security)**.

+If you're using the nightly channel, please check if the bug exists in the latest toolchain before filing your bug.
+It might be fixed already.

 If you have the chance, before reporting a bug, please [search existing issues](https://github.com/rust-lang/rust/search?q=&type=Issues&utf8=%E2%9C%93),